What Is the Average Mesothelioma Settlement Time Frame?

 Other manufacturers may not agree to a settlement until a trial date approaches.

 That said, most lawyers try to avoid trials because they add time and additional expenses to a lawsuit, and there is no way to guarantee a win.

 Experienced mesothelioma attorneys can make your case as strong as possible to properly represent you in the event of a trial.

 Once a mesothelioma settlement amount has been determined, your legal team will tell you the offer.
 You can then sign off to receive this money.

-Recent reports state that average mesothelioma payout from a settlement is $1 Million.
+Recent reports state that the average mesothelioma payout from a settlement is $1 million.

 This number represents the combined amount of compensation mesothelioma patients received from all defendants named in their lawsuits.

 Your lawyers can keep you updated throughout each stage of a lawsuit and help you get compensation as quickly as possible.
 Learn more about getting compensation after a mesothelioma diagnosis.

 Factors That Affect Mesothelioma Settlement Time Frame

 The actual lawsuit settlement process is just one factor that impacts time frames.
 See what other issues may affect when you receive settlement money.